bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

   }
 }

-fragment PriceFields on Money {
+fragment PriceFields on Money {               # fields on the Money object type currencyCode value
-  currencyCode
-  value
 }

-fragment DimensionFields on Measurement {
+fragment DimensionFields on Measurement {     # fields on the Measurement object type value unit
-  value
-  unit
 }